hms-dbmi/UDN-gateway-clusters/README.md

 ## Authorizations
 To have access to the UDN data, you will need IRB approval.
 When it is the case, you will need a token to log into the database, to add in the PicSureClient to connect.

-## Clusters
-The clusters are computed with a non deterministic algorithm (Louvain method).
-To have the exact clusters analyzed in the paper, pending authorized access, these can be forwarded.

 ## Publication
 This code supports the analysis presented in "Finding Commonalities in rare diseases through the Undiagnosed Diseases Network"(publication to come).